 We spend hours making sure our software is ready to go onsite and operate the way it should.
 But it’s a worthwhile effort to test the flow of the software and process within your business prior to rolling it out to the end-users.

 Phase 6: Manage Results

 An ultimate roll-out to end-users typically occurs concurrently with training, which can take place in a variety of formats.
-It is also important to monitor user feedback and analyse data via KPIs and Reports to make better decisions.
+It is also important to monitor user feedback and analyze data via KPIs and Reports to make better decisions.

 Planning for a CMMS project is likely the most important piece in ensuing success.
 Sure, the process of implementation is by no means a quick endeavour, but a properly strategised plan where possibilities will make the process simpler and more streamlined.